What is a Genetic Counselor?

+What is a Genetic Counselor?**

 - Cancer Program Consultant

-In 2016, there was an estimated number of 3,100 jobs in the United States for Genetic Counselor.
+In the United States, there were 3,100 jobs for Genetic Counselor in 2016.
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Genetic Counselor by 2026.
 Due to new job openings and attrition, there will be an average of 300 job openings in this field.

 The states with the most job growth for Genetic Counselor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Nebraska, Idaho, or Missouri.
 These states have the worst job growth for this type of profession.